-Though Lyme disease is the most common tick-borne illness, other diseases are passed this way as well.
+Since the discovery of Lyme disease in the late 1970s, people have become wary of ticks — and with good reason.
+Though Lyme disease is the most common tick-borne illness, other tick-borne diseases are passed this way as well.

 Carried by deer ticks — the same ticks that carry Lyme disease — babesiosis is a disease caused by a protozoa, similar to one that causes malaria, which infects human red blood cells.
 There are no reliable estimates of the number of people infected.
 In areas of the United States where infected ticks are common, up to 20 percent of people have antibody results suggesting exposure.
 Most of those exposed, however, have no evidence of the disease, babesiosis.

 Most cases have been noted in the coastal United States, especially on islands off the coast, such as Martha's Vineyard or Shelter Island.
 Eighty percent of cases occur during summer months.

 Treatment: Standard treatment includes a combination of quinine and an antibiotic called clindamycin.
 A combination of atovaquone and azithromycin is also effective and may cause fewer side effects.

 How detected: Diagnosis is difficult because current laboratory tests are not sensitive enough to identify all cases.
 Examination of the red cells under the microscope will identify infection in 60 percent to 85 percent of cases; antibody tests have a higher accuracy rate but take at least one week to become abnormal.
-As with ehrlichiosis, PCR testing for minute amounts of the microbe's DNA is also available and is highly accurate.
+PCR testing for minute amounts of the microbe's DNA is also available and is highly accurate.

 Who's at risk: People with tick exposures who live in the coastal areas and islands off of Massachusetts (Cape Cod, Nantucket and Martha's Vineyard), New York (Long Island, Shelter Island and Fire Island) or Rhode Island (Block Island).
 Eighty percent of cases occur between May and August, when humans tend to enter tick-infested areas.

 Your best defense is prevention.
-Preventive measures can effectively reduce your chances of a tick bite; wearing long-sleeves and long pants tucked into socks, checking the skin for ticks after possible exposure, and using DEET-containing repellants are all appropriate measures to take if you must be in an area known to have ehrlichiosis or babesiosis during summer months.
+Preventive measures can effectively reduce your chances of a tick bite; wearing long-sleeves and long pants tucked into socks, checking the skin for ticks after possible exposure, and using DEET-containing repellants are all appropriate measures to take if you must be in an area known to have ehrlichiosis, anaplasmosis or babesiosis during summer months.
 Do not donate blood within two months of fever or exposure to ticks.

 Remove it quickly and clean the area with soap and water.
 The sooner the tick is removed, the better chance you have of preventing the transmission of any infectious agent.
 With a pair of tweezers, grasp the tick right at the point of the insertion of the tick's proboscis (its mouthpiece) and smoothly pull it out — don't jerk it out.
 This might be slightly uncomfortable because a small bit of skin will be pulled off along with the tick.
 If you don't remove the tick intact, don't try to dig it out.
 Instead, apply a triple antibiotic (such as Neosporin) to the area.